jekhokie/raspberry-noaa-v2/docs/annotation.md

 Simply edit the file `config/annotation/annotation.html.j2` following the instructions in the file and the next pass captures you receive should have the images overlaid with the new annotation format.

+Note that hte `annotation.html.j2` template uses the [Jinja2 template specification](https://jinja.palletsprojects.com/en/2.11.x/).
+Simply speaking, this means any variables you wish replaced should be wrapped in double curly braces (`{{ my_var }}`), and in general, any Jinja2 template syntax should work.
+However, it's recommended that you keep the template as pure to variable replacement without complex conditionals as possible as this will keep the template easier to debug.

+To have additional resources included in the HTML rendering of the annotation (images, etc.), simply place the referenced images in the same directory alonside the template file (`config/annotation/`).

 ## Testing

 If you want to iterate on your annotation without needing to wait for a new pass, you can make modifications